Huami’s Amazfit Is Dominating the Smartwatch Market, with a Little Help from Its Friends

-In four years, Huami Inc., with its eye-catching smart wristwatches, has outpaced Apple, Fitbit, and other aggressive competitors to assume the mantle as the world’s top producer of wearable devices in 2017.
+In four years, Huami Inc., with its eye-catching smart wristwatches, has outpaced Apple, Fitbit and others to assume the mantle as the world’s top producer of wearable devices in 2017.

-The two impressive rankings – for Huami and Xiaomi - are essentially the same, explains Hermann, because smartwatches sold on Xiaomi’s platform are actually manufactured by Huami.
+The two top rankings – for Huami and Xiaomi -- are essentially the same, explains Hermann, because smartphones sold on Xiaomi’s platform are actually manufactured by Huami.
 “We make all of Xiaomi’s wearables,” Hermann said.
 Some of Huami’s Xiaomi products are sold as Mi bands.
-Indeed, according the the Huami prospectus, Xiaomi is Huami's sole customer and holds a 19.3 percent stake in the company.

-According to IDC, which tracks more than 80 wearables in 16 countries, the market is expected to grow from 113.2 million shipments in 2017 to more than 222 million in 2021.
-Of all the wearable devices, watches – both smart and basic – will become the highest-selling products.
+According to International Data Corp., which tracks more than 80 wearables in 16 countries, the market is expected to grow from 113.2 million shipments in 2017 to more than 222 million in 2021.
+Of all the wearable devices, watches – both smart and basic – will become the highest selling products.

 Market growth in the relatively new wearables field is now favoring emerging products, from slimmed-down feminine models to task-happy Swiss Army versions.